spencerfjelstad/byte_le_royale_2021/server/server_readme.md

 #### PLEASE NOTE

 The Postgres SQL database has creation scripts to facilitate the simple creation of a new database.
-Submission Runner gathers the latest submissions from the submission and code tables, runs them against eachother

-You should first load the default creation script, then modify and back up into the script using the PGadmin backup tool

 1. Create a new database using PGAdmin,
     1. Log into PG Admin on ACM left Ubuntu.
 Password is available in the ACM credentials file on the google drive